nabeel3133/combining3Dmorphablemodels/README.md

 # Combining 3D Morphable Models: A Large scale Face-and-Head Model
 This repository provides a MATLAB implementation of the CVPR 2019 Paper - Combining 3D Morphable Models: A Large scale Face-and-Head Model.
 It is implemented only till the Regression Matrix Calculation part.

-Note that it is not production ready.
-If you encounter any problems, please file an issue on GitHub.
 <p align="center"><img width="50%" height="5%" src="images/main.jpg" /></p>

 ## Paper